ria-com/nomeroff-net/README.md

 The project is now at the initial stage of development, write to us if you are interested in helping us in the formation of a dataset for your country.

-Version 1.0 2.5x faster Nomeroff Net [0.4.x](https://github.com/ria-com/nomeroff-net/tree/v0.4)!
-This improvement was achieved by replacing [Mask RCNN](https://github.com/matterport/Mask_RCNN) with a [CenterMask2](https://github.com/youngwanLEE/centermask2) (more modern and high-speed implementation of the instance segmaentation task).
+Version 2.0 2.5x faster Nomeroff Net [1.0.x](https://github.com/ria-com/nomeroff-net/tree/v1.0)!
+This improvement was achieved by replacing segmentation model [CenterMask2](https://github.com/youngwanLEE/centermask2) with a [Object Detection YoloV5](https://github.com/ultralytics/yolov5) and [Scene Text Detection CRAFT](https://github.com/clovaai/CRAFT-pytorch) models.
 ## Installation

 ### Installation from Source (Linux)